cube-js/cube/docs/content/Examples-Tutorials-Recipes/Building-context-aware-pre-aggregations.md

 We'll use Cube Store as pre-aggregations storage with [Refresh Worker](https://cube.dev/docs/deployment/production-checklist#set-up-refresh-worker), updating our pre-aggregations in the background.
-The problem is Refresh Worker does not have a `securityContext` when he started.
-Because of this, he will not be able to figure out which scheme to use to build a pre-aggregation.
+The problem is Refresh Worker does not have a `securityContext` when it started.
+Because of this, it will not be able to figure out which scheme to use to build a pre-aggregation.
 To fix this, we can use the [`scheduledRefreshContexts`](https://cube.dev/docs/config#scheduled-refresh-contexts)